Safety/Security Initiative

 • FPD will assign 25 school resource officers and three supervisory positions upon full staffing.

-• Full staffing will be phased in over approximately two years, starting with high schools within the city limits.
+• Full staffing will be phased in over approximately the next year, starting with high schools within the city limits.

 Cumberland County Sheriff's Office: